How to Price Your Online Course: A Beginner’s Guide

 Something to remember: course pricing isn’t “set it and forget it.”
 Keep testing the price regularly.
 And keep an eye on your data points any time you test so you don’t get caught off guard as the market moves and shifts.

 Finally, the time has arrived.
-Time to get your online course out into the world!
+It’s time to get your online course out into the world!

-Now, when it comes time to price your online course, the story inside your head can sound more like this:
+When it comes time to price your online course, you can set your self-doubts aside.

-By following the steps in this post, you get to bypass the mental bickering and choose the right price for your course… right now.
+Now follow the steps in this post and go choose the right price for your online course!